The Arena (1974 film)

 The Arena (Italian: La rivolta delle gladiatrici, lit.
 "The revolt of the gladiatrices"), also known as Naked Warriors, is a 1974 gladiator exploitation film directed by Steve Carver and starring Margaret Markov and Pam Grier.
-Joe D'Amato, the film's cinematographer, has stated that he took over direction of the fight scenes in the film.

 Pam Grier and Margaret Markov portray female gladiators in ancient Rome, who have been enslaved and must fight for their freedom.
 This marks the second teaming of Grier and Markov; in 1972 they had starred together in the women in prison film Black Mama, White Mama.

+Joe D'Amato, the film's cinematographer, has stated that he took over direction of the fight scenes in the film.

 Plot

 In the ancient Roman town of Brundisium, a group of slave girls are sold to a man named Timarchus, the organizer of the events that take place in the town’s colosseum.
 After a fight breaks out amongst the girls, Timarchus gets the idea of putting the women in the ring to fight to the death.
 The recently captured Mamawi and Bodicia realize they must stick together if they are to survive.